 As bikevangelist Mister Money Mustache points out in his infuriating-but-factually-correct Great News!
-Dog Ownership is Optional!, pet ownership is expensive, lifestyle-altering, and entirely optional.
+Dog Ownership is Optional!, ownership of pets is expensive, lifestyle-altering, and entirely optional.
 Americans spend over $60 billion every year on their pets.
-It’s an enormous financial and logistical commitment that should be thoroughly explored before adding a pet to your family.
+It’s an enormous financial and logistical commitment that should be thoroughly explored before adding pets to your family.

 Which is why I’ve set out to rank the financial efficiency of the most common kinds of household pets.

 The methodology of ranking pets

 There are five metrics that go into this score: companionship, utility, time, lifespan, and cost.
 I’ve assumed the hypothetical ideal pet loves you with all the platonic passion of a Nicholas Sparks protagonist, cooks your breakfast for you, takes care of itself, lives a good long time, and costs nothing at all.
 Each of these pets is judged on a scale of zero to five, as outlined below.

 0: Cannot be touched, does not recognize or react to you

 1: Cannot be touched, but recognizes or reacts to you

 2: Can be touched, avoidant or fearful of touch